In this article, we’re going to give you an overview of The University of Tasmania and the medicine courses it offers that require UCAT for admission.

 - Year 12 Chemistry

-After meeting the minimum requirements, applicants will be ranked based upon their ATAR.
+- After meeting the minimum academic requirements, applicants will be ranked based on their ATAR.

 Interview Criteria and structure:

 There is no interview for admission into this program.